 Climate change impacts, including sea-level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
-The lease area is located on the San Joaquin River, which is a tidally influenced site vulnerable to flooding at current sea levels.
-The facilities associated with this lease area include an uncovered boat dock with slip, gangway, six pilings, electrical and water conduits, and bank protection.
+The lease area is located on the Calaveras River, which is a tidally influenced site vulnerable to flooding at current sea levels.

 The California Ocean Protection Council updated the State of California Sea-Level Rise Guidance in 2018 to provide a synthesis of the best available science on sealevel rise projections and rates.
-Commission staff evaluated the "high emissions," and "medium-high risk aversion" scenario to apply a conservative approach based on both current emission trajectories and the lease location and structures.
+Commission staff evaluated the "high emissions," "medium-high risk aversion" scenario to apply a conservative approach based on both current emission trajectories and the lease location and structures.
 The San Francisco tide gauge was used for the projected sea-level rise scenario for the region as listed in Table 1.